bishiguro/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Dynamic types.

 2) Name two advantages of static typing over dynamic typing.

+Errors that relate to a function's arguments and return value can be found more quickly (at compile time) and in parts of the program that never run.
+Also, static typing saves space because variable names that exist at compile time are not stored in memory at run time.

 3) Give an example of a static semantic error.

+A function is called with the wrong number of arguments.

 4) What are two reasons you might want to turn off code optimization?

+Code optimization increases compilation time, and it can make it harder to debug when developing new code.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+Different machine architectures generate different assembly code (ex: x86, MIPS).

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+Errors can come from the preprocessor (in the case of a directive error), the compiler (in the case of syntax errors), or the linker (in the case of function name errors), all of which generate different error messages.

 7) What is a segmentation fault?

+A failure mode that indicates that you have tried to read or write to an incorrect location in memory.

 ## Chapter 2